vigimite/aqueducts/README.md

 **Features:**

 - Define ETL pipelines in YAML
-- Extract data from csv files, parquet files or delta tables
+- Extract data from csv files, JSONL, parquet files or delta tables
 - Process data using SQL
 - Load data into object stores as csv/parquet or delta tables
 - Support for file and delta table partitioning